 CONCLUSION #2 — THE ELCA

 This saddens me deeply.
 First, it saddens me because I grew up in the ALC/ELCA and see that much that was good has been lost.
 I would love to see the ELCA return to its Biblical Lutheran roots.
 Second, it saddens me because as an Evangelical, an important part of my heritage includes Martin Luther and the Protestant Reformation.
-In fact, unlike most in my denomination, I identify more closely with Luther than with Calvin.

 A Lutheran’s perspective on the ELCA’s slide away from Biblical Christianity: How the ELCA Left the Great Tradition for Liberal Protestantism (from Christianity Today).
 This article points out how the liberals built certain things into the ELCA at its inception, such as a quota system for voting delegates, that would ensure the triumph of their un-Biblical agenda.